 NOTE: All the connectors marked GND are common.

-NC/NO (Relay Alarm Outputs): The DVR can activate external devices such as buzzers or lights.
-Connect the device to the C (Common) and NC (Normally Closed) or C and NO (Normally Open) connectors.
-NC/NO is a relay output which sinks 2A@125VAC and 1A@30VDC.
+NO (Normally Open): Connect the device to the COM and NO (Normally Open) connector.
+NO is a relay output which sinks 2A@125VAC and 1A@30VDC.
 See Chapter 3 - Configuration for configuring alarm output.